amarburg/libvideo_tools_zed/regression_testing.md

 Re-enabled g3log outputs rather than cout (992f0af).
 No regression (faster?) as a check, 120 frames at hd720 = 15.5709 FPS hd1080 = 6.75292   FPS
 noting that these match the performance of the zed viewer software (~7 FPS in HD1080, 15-20GPS in HD720)

+Added "count" message in main loop (29b5bab).
+No regression.